AnnaJouppi/Python-Punchout/README.md

-# Python Punchout
+# Python Punchout 🥊

 ## A command line fighting game

 Python Punchout is a fighting game that runs on a command console.
 Download the files and type .\punchout.py to start the game.
 A command line window pops up and the game runs in it.
+Have fun punching!

 ## Game features and instuctions (also included in the game, accessible via main menu)